tahsd/hsd21_project/README.md

 ---
 ## Specifications
 1. Accuracy on the classification task with CNN should be 100%.
+  (Small degradation by quantization or zero-skipping will be allowed.)
 2. The PE controller should consist of (at most) 8x8 (=64) PEs.
 3. The FSM should consist of 5 states: **IDLE** - **LOAD** - **CALC** - **HARV** - **DONE**
-In HARV(harvest) state, the PE controller should write back the computed data to BRAM.
+4 During HARV(harvest) state, the PE controller should write back the computed data to BRAM.
 You are not bound to this approach for optimizing V0.
 That means, you can also utilize pipelining.

 ---